sei-international/NemoMod.jl/docs/src/installation.md

    ![NEMO installer finished](assets/nemo_installer_finished.png)

 !!! note
-    At present, an installer is only available for Windows 10 64-bit.
+    At present, an installer is only available for Windows 10 and 11 64-bit.
 Users on other platforms should refer to [GitHub installation](@ref github_installation) below.

 ### Uninstalling NEMO